 Unlike personal contributions, employer contributions aren't limited to what the employee earns.
 A company could contribute more than the employee's earnings - up to the current annual allowance of £40,000, or up to £160,000 in some circumstances if using carry forward.
 If the employee has 'adjusted income' over £150,000, contributions might be limited to £10,000 - see our factsheet.
 If the employee has already accessed a pension, different rules can apply.

 This is particularly beneficial for controlling directors who often take a small salary and large dividends to benefit from the tax advantages.
 As dividends don’t count as ‘relevant UK earnings’ the amount of personal contributions they could make is low.
 However, with an employer contribution, they can receive contributions greater than their salary, giving them more money in retirement.

 NOTE: HM Revenue & Customs (HMRC) could question the contribution if the total salary and benefit package is excessive for the work undertaken.
 Contact your accountant if in doubt.

-Vantage SIPP Key Features (including the Contribution & Transfer Checklists)
+SIPP Key Features (including Contribution Checklist)

 Simply log in to your account as normal and click the blue ‘Top up’ button.
 You’ll see the ‘Employer contribution’ tab, where you can enter your company debit card details and make a gross contribution to your SIPP.
 Before applying, it’s important you understand the risks and features of the HL SIPP.

 If you’d like to register your company details with us so you can make contributions online, just call 0117 980 9926.
 We can set everything up in one phone call.